 Senate Democrats: Stop the NRA.
 Block concealed carry reciprocity

-The right-wing Republican extremists in the House of Representatives just passed the National Rifle Association’s (NRA) dream bill.1 The Concealed Carry Reciprocity Act would undermine state efforts to protect residents from gun violence and force every state to abide by the weakest gun laws in the country.
+The right-wing Republican extremists in the House of Representatives recently passed the National Rifle Association’s (NRA) dream bill.1 The Concealed Carry Reciprocity Act would undermine state efforts to protect residents from gun violence and force every state to abide by the weakest gun laws in the country.

 Tell Senate Democrats: Block the Concealed Carry Reciprocity Act.